sorenmacbeth/flambo/README.md

 <a name="installation">
 ## Installation

 Flambo is available from clojars.
-Depending on the version of Spark your developing with, please add the following to your project.clj's `deps`:
+Depending on the version of Spark you're using, add one of the following to the dependences in your `project.clj` file:

 ### With Leiningen